kumartony383/swipesmith-vault/README.md

 # SwipeSmith Vault
-This is the complete passive income swipe funnel project.
+This is your deploy-ready passive income funnel.